QuantEcon/lecture-jax/lectures/newtons_method.md

 newton(f, 0.2)
 ```

-This number looks good, given the figure.
+This number looks to be close to the root, given the figure.